robert-stuttaford/Closure-Script-Boilerplate/README.md

 ## Cucumber/Capybara testing

-Start the `spark` daemon:
+Start the `spork` daemon:

 	spork

+Then run:

+	`cucumber --drb`

-Then run `cucumber --drb` to run your cucumber integration tests.
+To run your cucumber integration tests.
 See `features/app.feature` for a sample test.
 See <http://cheat.errtheblog.com/s/capybara> for a quick reference and <https://github.com/jnicklas/capybara> for the full story.

 ## Deployment

-To take advantage of the image compression, install `optipng` and `jpegtrans`:
+To take advantage of the image compression in the deploy script, install `optipng` and `jpegtrans`:

 	brew install optipng jpeg

 Alter the deploy script to suit your own requirements.
 I target this script in my Jenkins CI build configuration.

+## Thanks

+A great big thank you to all the fine folks who put everything that I am using together!

+## License

+Do as you please.